-Exclusive: U.S. demands nations provide more traveler data or face sanctions
+Exclusive: U.S. asks nations to provide more traveler data or face sanctions

 "The U.S. government’s national security screening and vetting procedures for visitors are constantly reviewed and refined to improve security and more effectively identify individuals who could pose a threat to the United States," said a U.S. State Department official on condition of anonymity.

-"We welcome every opportunity to continue to review and improve our systems and procedures," the official added.

-Additional reporting by Julia Ainsley, Andrew Chung, Mica Rosenberg; Editing by Sue Horton and Bernadette Baum
+Additional reporting by Julia Ainsley and Andrew Chung; Editing by Sue Horton, Bernadette Baum and David Gregorio